fossas/fossa-cli/docs/new-user-guide.md

 # User Guide

-Fossa is most commonly used to analyze a project and extract its full dependency graph.
-This page explains how to configure each of those stepa in depth as well as the other features of the fossa-cli.
-If you are looking for a guided walkthrough refer to our [demo guide](how-it-works.md).
+Fossa is most commonly used to analyze a project and extract its full dependency graph,which can then be uploaded to fossa.com using an API key.
+This page explains how to configure this workflow as well as the other features of the fossa-cli.
+If you are looking for a guided walk-through refer to our [demo guide](how-it-works.md).

-- Configuring a Project
-- Analyzing a Project
-- Uploading a Custom build

 ## 1. Configuring a Project

-Configuration can be acheived through a configuration file, `fossa.yml`, or directly with arguments and flags to the shell command.
-The fossa-cli's intention is to create a functioning and accurate configuration by running `fossa init`.
-Manual configuration should only be required for complex builds or to tweak personal preferences
+Configuration can be achieved through a configuration file, `fossa.yml`, or directly with arguments and flags to the `fossa` command.
+The fossa-cli was built to create accurate configuration files by running [`fossa init`](#fossa-init) and only require manual configuration for complex builds or to tweak personal preferences.

 ### Configuration file
-A configuration file can be created by running `fossa init` at the root of the project you wish to analyze.
+A configuration file is created by running [`fossa init`](#fossa-init) at the root of the project you wish to analyze.
+The cli will move down the file tree and search for all relevant modules.

-The CLI searches for `.fossa.yml` in the working directory.
-Information about each of the fields and customization can be found in [.fossa.yml](/docs/config-file) documentation.
+> Note: Fossa will exclude modules it has determined to be test, development, or dependency modules by default.
+Add `--include-all` to retain all modules.

 ```yaml
 version: 1